agb94/aionlab/professor.md

 ## Research Vision

-AION Lab seeks to advance the frontier of AI semiconductor platforms by combining:
+AION Lab seeks to advance the frontier of Analog/Mixed and AI Chip platforms by combining:

 - Deep analog circuit fundamentals
 - Robust mixed-signal architectures